Mercedes Benz

 1995 Mercedes Benz 200

 CarHunch analysed 113 real MOT records for the 1995 Mercedes Benz 200.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 This 1995 Mercedes-Benz 200 falls short of the UK average with a 72.1% first-time pass rate, meaning nearly three in ten fail the MOT—a meaningful reliability concern for a car now nearly 30 years old.
 The 14.2% dangerous defect rate is manageable and below the red-flag threshold, so safety issues aren't epidemic, but they're worth factoring into any purchase decision.